Ex-Maryland Gov. Larry Hogan won’t challenge Trump in 2024

 “The people that try to whitewash Jan.
 6 as if nothing happened are delusional.
 It was an assault on democracy,” Hogan told the AP late last year.

 Trump and Hogan were engaged in a proxy battle of sorts in the 2022 election.
-Hogan’s pick for governor was Kelly Schulz, who was labor secretary and commerce secretary in his administration.
+Hogan’s pick to succeed him as governor was Kelly Schulz, who was labor secretary and commerce secretary in his administration.
 She lost in the Republican primary to Trump-endorsed Dan Cox, a state lawmaker who said President Joe Biden’s 2020 victory shouldn’t have been certified and who sought to impeach Hogan for his pandemic policies.

 Cox went on to lose the November general election by a large margin to Democrat Wes Moore.